Which food should I choose for my pet?

 Most people are now aware that what we eat directly affects our health.
 A good nutrition contributes to good health and helps to prevent illness.
 This also applies to our pets, a fact that is not quite as widely acknowledged.
 Appropriate, high-quality food can prevent many problems for our pets, and may have a positive effect on their appearance.

-Dogs v cats
+Dogs vs cats

 Cats and dogs are carnivores (they eat meat).
 However, dogs could also be described as omnivores (they eat everything).
 In nature, wolves and wild dogs hunt herbivores.
 Because they eat the whole animal, including the gastrointestinal tract, they ingest a lot of vegetable material as well as meat.
-The dog's body is well-adjusted to this: they have relatively long intestines for carnivores, and their teeth can tear as well as chew.
-A proper nutrition that you could provide your dog with is IAMS Dog Food.
+The dog’s body is well-adjusted to this: they have relatively long intestines for carnivores, and their teeth can tear as well as chew.
+A proper nutrition that you could provide your dog with is the brand IAMS.
 IAMS provides high quality dog food and their diets are rich in nutrients and vitamins your loyal companion needs.
 Do you prefer fish-based dog food?
 Then have a quick look at Fish4Dogs.

 Cats need more high-quality animal protein.
 They mostly get this from muscle tissue.
 In contrast to dogs, organ meat does not form part of their natural diet.
 Their teeth and gastrointestinal tract are adapted to this carnivorous feeding style.
 This is why you cannot just give your cat dog food without consequences, as their nutritional requirements are too different.
 If you do this, it may create a deficiency of certain nutrients.
 It may also lead to gastrointestinal problems such as diarrhoea.